V-Pranathi/FPGA_PROJECT/README.md

 3. Implementing a real time parallel interface for the image taken from laptop camera to be displayed on the screen using VGA controller
 4. Transforming the image, applying image blurring using image convolution, and displaying it on FPGA

-The report(FPGA_report) can be seen under the file section in the repository.
+The report(fpga_project_report) can be seen under the file section in the repository.
 The code files and the python script coded for this project can also be seen in the same section as above.